Living in Dun Laoghaire, Co. Dublin: Schools, Commute & House Prices 2026

 DecidedDevelopmentHomes

-2026-06-03The development will consist of: Alterations to the proposed development permitt
+2026-07-09The proposed development will consist of amendments to the permitted development

 Source: Irish Planning Applications, Department of Housing, Local Government and Heritage (ArcGIS, CC-BY 4.0).
 Granted applications keyed to the nearest town within 7 km.
 Homes column shows residential units in the application where recorded.